OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

            // Optionally, set to a path to store media in a subdirectory inside your container.
            "BasePath": "/media",
            "CreateBucket": false,
-           // Your AWS S3 Bucket name
+           // Your AWS S3 Bucket name.
            "BucketName": ""
        }
   }